NAchref/Multi-Cloud-Application-with-Load-Balancing-on-AWS-and-Azure/SPRINT 1 - The Application/Introduction.md

 ### Prepare Environment

 * Install Package.
-First, install python3-venv package by using the following command.
-* Create a Directory. $ mkdir djangoenv. ...
-* Create Virtual Environment. $ python3 -m venv djangoenv. ...
-* Activate Virtual Environment.
+First, install python 3 the latest version(download python 3.11), the version of django that combine with python 3.11 is the version 4.2
+* From the command line,  into a directory where you’d like to store your code, then run the following command:
+$ django-admin startproject CarsEcommerce